An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 Therefore, the SWAP circuit maps:

-\end{proof} The SWAP circuit is particularly important for practical reasons: in the current generation of quantum computing hardware, qubits can typically only interact with a small set of the other qubits (e.g., their neighbors on a chip).
-By ``interaction'' between a pair of qubits we mean that we can apply a two-qubit gate on the pair.
-Thanks to the SWAP, as long as the connectivity graph of the qubits on the device is a connected graph, any two qubits can interact with each other: if the qubits are not directly connected (e.g., physically located next to each other on the chip), we just need to SWAP one of them as many times as is necessary to bring it to a location that is directly connected to the other.
+\end{proof} The SWAP circuit is particularly important for practical reasons: in the current generation of quantum computing hardware, two-qubit gates can only be applied among certain pairs of qubits.
+For example, when employing one of the most prevalent quantum hardware technologies (superconducting qubits, see e.g.~\cite{castelvecchi2017leap,devoret2013superconducting}), two-qubit gates can only be applied to qubits that are physically adjacent on a chip.
+Thanks to the SWAP, as long as the connectivity graph of the qubits on the device is a connected graph, two-qubit gates can be applied to any pair of qubits: if the qubits are not directly connected on the graph (e.g., physically located next to each other on the chip), we just need to SWAP one of them as many times as is necessary to bring it to a location adjacent to the other qubit.
 This way, we can assume that each qubit can interact with all other qubits from a theoretical point of view, even if from a practical perspective this may require extra SWAP gates.